By Scott Moore, Director of Presales, Semarchy

 The Data Lake

 The Data Lake is a single store of all structured and unstructured enterprise data.
 It hosts unrefined data with limited quality assurance and requires the consumer to process and manually add value to the data.
-Data Lakes are, in general, a good foundation for data preparation, reporting, visualization, advanced analytics, data science and machine learning.
+Data lakes are generally a good foundation for data preparation, reporting, visualization, advanced analytics, data science and machine learning.

 The Data Hub

-The Data Hub is the go-to place for the core data within an enterprise.
+The data hub is the go-to place for the core data within an enterprise, and the future of data management.
 It centralizes the enterprise’s data that is critical across applications, and it enables seamless data sharing between diverse endpoints, while being the main source of trusted data for the data governance initiative.
 Data hubs provide master data to enterprise applications and processes.
 They are also used to connect business applications to analytics structures such as data warehouses and data lakes.

 They all look similar but they are different

-In short, data warehouses and data lakes are endpoints for data collection that exist to support the analytics of an enterprise while data hubs serve as points of mediation and data sharing.
-They are not focused solely on analytical uses of data.
+In short, data warehouses and data lakes are endpoints for data collection that exist to support an enterprise’s analytics.
+In contrast, data hubs serve as points of mediation and data sharing – they are not focused solely on analytical uses of data.

 |Data Hub||Data Warehouse||Data Lake|